geertj/gruvi/README.rst

 .. image:: https://badge.fury.io/py/gruvi.png
     :target: http://badge.fury.io/py/gruvi

+Improved ergonomics for Python programmers using asynchronous IO.

 Gruvi is an asynchronous IO library for Python.
-It focuses on the trifecta:
+It focuses on the following desirable properties:

 * *Simple*.
 Async IO code should look just like normal code, with simple, sequential control flow and regular functions.